Endlaze/Functional-Programming-with-Racket/README.md

   - Trapezoidal rule

- This repository is developed by Andrés Sánchez Gómex & Diego Velásquez Castro, students of the Costa Rica Institute of Technology (ITCR)
+ This repository is developed by Andrés Sánchez Gómez & Diego Velásquez Castro, students of the Costa Rica Institute of Technology (ITCR)